adriann116/WHSTechNotes/journal.md

 One negative impact is the increased and the downside of the computer voting is the cybersecurity threats and hacking attempts can make the whole voting system fail
 # November 12.
 2024
 solving tech is more difficult than reserching tech because mswhitby
+# November 18.
+2024
+They are not negative effects of relying on technlogy and makes it afforiadble for us online because there is promo codes or something to help out eith the bill